whylabs/whylogs/python/whylogs/datasets/descr/ecommerce.rst

         - Description
         - Type
         - Present in Versions
-    *   - temperature
+    *   - output_discount
-        - air temperature 2m above the ground, C
+        - if the purchased product had a discount, bool
         - Target
         - all